The Department of Spanish at Western Michigan University offers a study abroad program in Quito, Ecuador.

-Group I: Completion of SPAN 2000 prior to departure is required.
+Option I: Completion of SPAN 2000 prior to departure is required.
 Students will earn seven credit hours for the seven weeks of study in Ecuador.
 Four of these credits will be for SPAN 2010 and three will be for SPAN 3160.

-Group II: Completion of SPAN 2010 prior to departure is required.
+Option II: Completion of SPAN 2010 prior to departure is required.
 Students will earn six credit hours for the seven weeks of study in Ecuador.
 Three of these credits will be for SPAN 3160 and three will be for SPAN 3170.

 Students selected for the program will stay with families in Quito.
 They will have individual rooms and will eat all three meals with the family.